SKS42/cse15l-lab-reports/lab1.md

 If you have mac download the mac version, if you have windows64 or 32 download the corect version.
 Once you have visual studio code downloaded and opened, it should look something like this:
 ![Image](Screen Shot 2023-01-12 at 2.19.02 PM.png)
+I already had visual studio code downloaded so all I had to do was open visual studio code up.
 Now you are going to open the terminal in visual studio code.
 You can do this by selecting terminal at the top and selecting new terminal.
 Next you are going to log in to the UCSD remote server using visual studio code.
 To enter the remote server enter this: **ssh cs15lwi23zz@ieng6.ucsd.edu**